Understanding Net Worth

 Other Financial Statements

 A net worth statement is only one of several financial statements that can be used to measure the financial strength of a business.
-Understanding Cash Flow and Understanding Profitability provide information about cash flow budgets and income statements.
+Understanding Cash Flow provides information about cash flow budgets and income statements.

 These statements fit together to form a comprehensive financial picture of the business.
 The balance sheet or net worth statement shows the solvency of the business at a specific point in time.
 Statements are often prepared at the beginning and ending of the accounting period (ie. January 1).